openhab/openhab-addons/addons/binding/org.openhab.binding.samsungtv/README.md

 ## Binding Configuration

-The binding does not require any special configuration
+The binding does not require any special configuration.

 ## Thing Configuration